strategicpause/alexa-workshop/README.md

 Login to your Cloud9 account and click "Create a new workspace."

-For the workspace name, use whatever you want.
-You can also use whatever description you want.
+For the workspace name, let's name it 'my-first-alexa-skill'.
+You can use whatever description you want like 'My first Alexa Skill'.

 The team should already be selected as "Seattle CoderDojo."
 If you did not get your invitation from Seattle CoderDojo, you will not have this option.